ResearchComputingServices/srna-ui/Tutorial.md

 In this example, we will design asRNAs for all coding sequences in the E. coli K-12 (MG1655) genome.
 See above for instructions on how to download the GenBank formatted genome file.

- 1. Navigate your browser to the CAREN homepage: https://caren.carleton.ca
+ 1. Navigate your browser to the CAREng homepage: https://caren.carleton.ca
  1. Click “Choose File”, and upload the genome file.
  1. In the “Format” dropdown menu, select “genbank”.
  1. For this example, leave all settings at their defaults.